DianaMoyano1/NLP-Sentiment_Extraction_Challenge/README.md

+### June 27 Update:
+Thank you for supporting us!
+We will upload the tutorial video in a few days :)

-## How to Make AI More Empathetic?
+### How to Make AI More Empathetic?
 A Simple yet Powerful Approach to Sentiment Extraction

 This **<ins>is not</ins>** a typical sentiment analysis exercise.
 Instead of classifying a text sentiment as positive/negative/neutral, this novel method extracts the words that contributed to that particular sentiment.